Mastermind Group Retreat Weekends: A Great Idea

 - Sunday morning: presentations/training by group members on specific topics of interest.
 Each group member gave a 20-minute presentation on a topic that they were an expert in or a topic that they were studying.

 There are so many agenda variations you can play with during your retreat weekends, depending on what the people in your mastermind group need and want:

-- Invite a guest speaker to come in to talk
+- Invite a guest speaker to share their knowledge with your members

 - Create guided visualizations of your annual goal

 - Ask a lightening-round of Powerful Questions